Project

 Actions #21

-Updated by nodchip almost 11 years ago
+Updated by nodchip about 11 years ago

 Could you show the fps for each mode?
 The speed for each mode in my environment was below.